tidymodels/tidymodels.org/learn/work/sparse-matrix/index.html.md

-While sparse matrices now work parsnip, recipes, and workflows directly.
-If we turn it into a tibble we can use rsample's sampling functions as well.
-Calling `as_tibble()` would be uncomfortable as it would take up 3GB.
-We can however use the `coerce_to_sparse_tibble()` from the sparsevctrs package.
-This will create a tibble with sparse columns.
-We call that a **sparse tibble**.
+While sparse matrices now work in parsnip, recipes, and workflows directly, we can use rsample's sampling functions as well if we turn it into a tibble.
+The usual `as_tibble()` would turn the object to a dense representation, greatly expanding the object size.
+However, sparsevctrs' `coerce_to_sparse_tibble()` will create a tibble with sparse columns, which we call a **sparse tibble**.